Updated on July 12, 2023

-According to local legend Franz Xaver Kugler invented the radler in June 1922.
-While history can neither confirm nor deny this fact the story is worth telling.
-As the tale goes Kugler, an innkeeper in Deisenhofen, Germany, capitalized on the country’s biking craze by creating a bike trail from nearby Munich to his tavern.
-One beautiful day in June 13,000 cyclists wound their way to his establishment looking to quench their thirst.
+According to local legend, Franz Xaver Kugler invented the radler in June 1922.
+While history can neither confirm nor deny this fact, the story is worth telling.
+As the tale goes, Kugler, an innkeeper in Deisenhofen, Germany, capitalized on the country’s biking craze by creating a trail from nearby Munich to his tavern.
+One beautiful day in June, 13,000 cyclists wound their way to his establishment, looking to quench their thirst.
 Overloaded with thirsty patrons, Kugler quickly began to run out of beer.
 But a stroke of genius saved him.
 Kugler cut his pilsner with overstocked lemon soda.

-And nearly a century later we’re still talking about and drinking Radlermass, which literally translates to cyclist liter in English.
+And nearly a century later, we’re still talking about and drinking Radlermass, which literally translates to cyclist’s liter in English.

-Besides, whether we know the radler’s true origins or not, it’s still a humble drink that’s damn delicious in the heat of summertime (or even winter if you prefer).
+Besides, whether we know the radler’s true origins, it’s still a humble drink that’s damn delicious in the heat of summertime (or even winter, if you prefer).

-There’s never a bad time to reach for a radler, but there’s no better time than now.
-In arguably what we’re calling the year of the lager a drink that has endured for almost 100 years is worth adding into your drinking rotation.
+There’s never a wrong time to reach for a radler, but there’s no better time than now.
+A drink that has endured for almost 100 years is worth adding to your drinking rotation.

 After all, why drink a regular lager when you can drink a radler?

 If the saga of Franz Kugler is too vague, let’s simplify things.
 To make a radler, mix equal parts lager and citrus-flavored soda.
 That’s a radler: half beer, half lemonade (or exchange the lemon for grapefruit), and all delicious.
 That’s all there is to it!
 If you’re enterprising, you can easily make your own radler at home or have your favorite bartender make one for you.
 Or, if you’re lazy, you can buy canned radlers from a brewery.
 Easy peasy lemon (or, again, grapefruit) squeezy.